autorope/donkeycar/docs/guide/train_autopilot.md

-# Train an Machine Learning Autopilot with Keras
+# Train an autopilot with Keras

-After you have built a car you want to make it drive it's self.
-One way that's show to work well is by training a neural network to replicate your actions based on the images it sees.

-1. Start your car.
-2. While driving your car around a track, press the record button in the web controller.
-This will start recording images and steering and throttle vallues.
+Now that you're able to drive your car reliably you can use Keras to train a neural network to drive like you.
+Here are the steps.

+## Collect Data

+Make sure you collect good data.

+1. Practice driving around the track a couple times without recording data.
+2. When you're confident you can drive 10 laps without mistake press `Start Recording`
+3. If you crash or run off the track press Stop Car imediatly to stop recording.
+A little bad data won't affect your autopilot.
-3. After you've driving the track 20-30 times, stop the car with Ctr-c in the ssh session.
+4. After you've collected 10-20 laps of good data (5-20k images) you can stop your car with `Ctrl-c` in the ssh session for your car.
+5. The data you've collected is in the data folder in the most recent tub folder.

+## Transfer data from your car to you computer.
+Since the Raspberry Pi is not very powerful we need to transfer the data to our computer to train.

-4. In a new terminal session on your comptuer use rsync to copy your cars folder.
+In a new terminal session on your comptuer use rsync to copy your cars folder.
 ```
 rsync pi@<your_pi_ip_address>:~/d2  ~/d2
 ```

+## Train a model.
 5. In the same terminal you can now run the training script on the latest tub.
 ```
  python ~/d2/manage.py train --model mypilot